allmaps/allmaps/packages/transform/README.md

 ### LineString

-In this example we transform Backward, and from a GeoJSON Geometry.
+In this example we transform backward, and from a GeoJSON Geometry.

 ```js
 export const transformGcps7 = [